-The following building attributes affecting assessment value are as listed (alphabetically):
+The following building attributes are as listed (alphabetically):

-Effective year built: The effective year built is the age of a condominium building adjusted for any physical changes that affect market value.
+Effective Year Built: The effective year built is the age of a condominium building adjusted for any physical changes that affect market value.

 For example, a condominium building that has been damaged by fire and fully rebuilt may have a newer effective year built than its actual year built.
-Same applies when the condominium building goes through extensive renovations as part of its maintenance of quality and value.
+The same applies when the condominium building goes through extensive renovations as part of its maintenance of condition and value.